leslieo2/LangGraph-Mastery-Playbook/README.md

 - **Consistent tooling.** Shared utilities handle graph visualization, environment checks, structured output inspection, and common math tools.
 Less boilerplate, more focus on concepts.
 - **Automation friendly.** Because everything is pure Python, you can run the entire course headlessly, integrate it into CI pipelines, or extend it with your own tests.

+## Related Projects

+- [LieGraph](https://github.com/leslieo2/LieGraph) shows how to turn LangGraph patterns into a fully playable multi-agent social deduction game, complete with UI, metrics, and production-friendly tooling.

 ## Learning Roadmap

 | Stage | Lessons Snapshot | Skill Gains | Est. Time |